 hero props for films such as Star Wars, Thor:The Dark World, and Harry Potter, among many others.
 Check out his website to see more.

-So yes, it is fair to say that LightWave is production-proven and still used in
+So yes, it is fair to say that LightWave is still of great value and still used in

 New Tek and Vizrt appear committed to

 (at least) maintaining LightWave and has now released

 new versions of the program for the last three years, 2018, 2019, and now

 2020.
 But no matter what happens in the future, a good

 software program is a good software program and as the production-proven software it is, LightWave